NEW BUSINESS VENTURING - 2023/4

 In addition the module teaching team are accessible throughout the semester to address and clarify questions.
-Office hours will be provided.
+Student feedback and consultation hours will be provided.
 Feedback given will be oral and written on an individual basis and summative.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.